-A no-flux boundary condition is applied on all sides except on surface where rain and potential evapotranspiration are considered.
-Rain data are extracted from BDOH database (Gouy et al., 2015).
-A 3-month simulation is performed on a time period characterized by long and intense rain events (670 mm cumulated) allowing for significant water and pesticide transfers both by surface runoff and subsurface saturated transfers.
+A no-flux boundary condition is applied on all sides except on the surface where rain and potential evapotranspiration are considered.
+Rain data are extracted from the BDOH database (Gouy et al., 2015).
+A 3-month simulation is performed for a time period characterized by long and intense rain events (670 mm cumulated), allowing for significant water and pesticide transfers both by surface runoff and subsurface saturated transfers.
 Potential evapotranspiration (PET) data are obtained from MeteoFrance for the neighbouring site of Liergues (MeteoFrance, 2008).
-Data are averaged over 10-day periods and corrected by a factor -11 % to match La Morcille site as recommended in Durand (2014) and Caisson (2019).
-Rain and PET data for the simulation are summarized in Figure 3.
+Data are averaged over 10 d periods and corrected by a factor of -11% to match the La Morcille site as recommended in Durand (2014) and Caisson (2019).
+Rain and PET data for the simulation are summarized in Fig. 3.